-Creating a Facebook group for your business is a great way for your brand to build a deeper connection with current and potential customers.
+Creating a Facebook group for your business is a great Facebook engagement idea.
+It is a way for your brand to build a deeper connection with current and potential customers.
 These groups help create a community that is based around shared interests which leads to the creation of natural discussions.
 Customers are able to interact with one another and share questions and stories.
 The best part is you have a built in audience that already has an interest in your business.
 A well managed group will flourish into a community of highly engaged people who become not only brand advocates but also future customers.

 Here are some ways you can use Facebook groups for your business: